 The WJP Anthony Lewis Prize for Exceptional Rule of Law Journalism acknowledges journalists from around the world who have contributed to increased awareness and understanding of the foundational importance of the rule of law.

-The 2020 competition is now open for the WJP Anthony Lewis Prize for Exceptional Rule of Law Journalism.
-Applications and nominations are due March 19, 2020.
-Help us recognize and celebrate outstanding reporting on rule of law issues such as:
+Entries and nominations are now closed for the 2020 WJP Anthony Lewis Prize for Exceptional Rule of Law Journalism.
+The Lewis Prize recognizes and celebrates outstanding reporting on rule of law issues such as:

 - Human/civil rights